 - 1. Razor's Edge Leadership Program - 2.
-Quiet Community (Quiet Corridor)

-3. Greek Life (Greek Village)
+Greek Life (Greek Village)

-All undergraduate students living in The Commons, regardless of credit hours, must purchase a mandatory declining balance plan.
-The minimum amount a resident can apply to their NSU ID card for the declining balance plan is \$1,300 per semester.
-Residents who choose to apply additional funds to their cards, are able to do so at any time.
+All undergraduate students living in the Commons Residence Hall, regardless of credit hours, must purchase a mandatory \$1,450 declining balance plan per semester.
+If a resident chooses to apply additional funds to their card, they are able to do so at any time.
 If a balance exists on a resident's declining balance plan at the end of the fall semester, the resident's funds will roll over to the winter semester.
 Once the winter semester has ended, the remaining balance will no longer be available to the resident.